healthyregions/oeps/docs/registry.md

 To explain the example:

 - **`ParkArea`** is a state level calculation (area of parks within a state) and it has only been calculated for 2010, so it is only stored in one table, called `s-2010` here.
 - **`TotPop`** (total population) has a value in many different tables: at the state, county, and tract level in 2010 (`s-2010`, `c-2010`, and `t-2010`, respectively), as well as at the state level in 2000 (`s-2000`).
-As you can see, the `data_sources` field in `TotPop` lists all of these table ids.
+As you can see, the `table_sources` field in `TotPop` lists all of these table ids.
 - **`MetTmDr`** is the average drive time (in minutes) for how long it takes to access a methadone provider.
 This variable has only been calculated at the tract level, using 2010 data.

 Though these three variables are present in four different data source tables, you will notice that these tables only link to three different geodata sources.
 This is because both of the state-level data sources, 2010 and 2000, can be joined to the same single `states` geodata source.

 While this is a very small example (currently we have well over 350 variables), it should be enough to show the flexibility of the system.

-### `variables.json`
+### `variables`

-This file is a lookup for all variables, each one being defined as a Frictionless [Field Descriptor](https://specs.frictionlessdata.io/table-schema/#field-descriptors), with some extra properties that we have added for our own needs.
-The key for each field in the lookup must be the same as its `name` property, which must be CamelCase and &lt;= 10 characters long.
+A single file, `variable.json`, serves as a central lookup for all variables, each one being defined as a Frictionless [Field Descriptor](https://specs.frictionlessdata.io/table-schema/#field-descriptors), with some extra properties that we have added for our own needs.
+The key for each item in the lookup must be the same as its `name` property.

-- `name` - Canonical name of the variable.
-Same as identifier above.
+- `name` - Canonical name of the variable, same as key for this item, must be CamelCase and &lt;= 10 characters long.
-- `title` * - Human-readable title.
+- `title` - Human-readable title.
-- `type` * - The type of data in this column, must be one of Frictionless [field types](https://specs.frictionlessdata.io/table-schema/#types-and-formats).
+- `type` - The type of data in this column, must be one of Frictionless [field types](https://specs.frictionlessdata.io/table-schema/#types-and-formats).
-- `example` * - An example value in this field.
+- `example` - An example value in this field.
-- `description` * - A one or two sentence description.
+- `description` - A one or two sentence description.
-- `constraints` * - Any data usage constraints that are relevant for this variable.
+- `constraints` - Any data usage constraints that are relevant for this variable.
 - `comments` - Any extra comments about this variable's creation that don't fit into other properties.
 - `src_name` - The name of this column in its data sources (this _should_ be the same as name above anyway).
 - `bq_data_type` - The type of column that this variable will be placed into in BigQuery, must be one of [these types](https://cloud.google.com/bigquery/docs/reference/standard-sql/data-types).